gocd/www.go.cd/source/posts/2015-06-13-using-windows-powershell-tasks.html.markdown

 set-executionpolicy remotesigned -force
 ```

-This will allow you to run local scripts on the Windows Go agent box.
+This will allow you to run local scripts on the Windows GoCD agent box.

-#### 64-bit Go agent
+#### 64-bit GoCD agent

-If you are running a Go agent using a 64-bit JRE, it will run PowerShell tasks in the 64-bit version of PowerShell.
+If you are running a GoCD agent using a 64-bit JRE, it will run PowerShell tasks in the 64-bit version of PowerShell.

 If you need to execute a PowerShell script, then you will need to alter the execution policy as follows: